[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 We first have to break down our Terraform code into reusable components that abstract details from consumers and different teams can use and customize accordingly.
 We can achieve this by creating separate modules for pieces of infrastructure that should be reused in different environments, projects, and teams.

 A common practice is to separate our modules according to ownership and responsibility, rate of change, and ease of management.
-For every module, we need to define its inputs and outputs and document them thoroughly to enable consumers to use them effectively.
+For every module, we need to define its inputs and outputs and document them thoroughly so consumers can use them effectively.
 We can then leverage outputs and terraform_remote_state to reference values across modules or even different Terraform states.

 We have to make the next decision to either keep all our Terraform code in a single repository (monorepo) or to separate our Terraform configurations in multiple code repositories.
 This is considered a great debate since both approaches have drawbacks and benefits.
 There is a tendency in the industry to avoid gigantic monorepos and use separate configurations to enable faster module development and flexibility.
 Personally, this is the approach I prefer too.

 Usually, we have to deal with a plethora of different Infrastructure environments, and there are multiple ways to handle this in Terraform.
-A good and easy practice to follow is to separate Terraform configurations for different environments.
+A good, easy practice is to separate Terraform configurations for different environments.
 This way, different environments have their own state and can be tested and managed separately, while shared behavior is achieved with shared or remote modules.

-One option is using a separate directory per environment and keeping a separate state for each directory.
+One option is to use a separate directory per environment and keep a separate state for each directory.
 Another option would be to keep all the Terraform configurations in the same directory and pass different environment variables per environment to parametrize the configuration accordingly.
 Check out the Evolving Your Infrastructure with Terraform and How I Manage More Environments with Less Code in Terraform talks for some inspiration around structuring your projects.

 Here, you can find an example structure for three different environments per directory: production, staging, and test.
 Each environment has its own state and is managed separately from the others while leveraging common or shared modules.
 Although this approach comes with some code duplication, we gain improved clarity, environment isolation, and scalability.